azareljacobs/Wholesale_PartnerPortal/README.md

 -   **Architecture**:
     -   **Command/Query Separation**: Implemented dedicated services for data retrieval (queries) and data modification (commands).
-    -   **Service Layer**: Created specialized services for specific business operations to improve separation of concerns.
+    -   **Service Layer**: Created specialised services for specific business operations to improve separation of concerns.
-    -   **Reduced Coupling**: Controllers and GraphQL resolvers now use service classes rather than directly accessing repositories.
+    -   **Reduced Coupling**: Controllers and GraphQL resolvers use service classes rather than directly accessing repositories.
-    -   **View Models**: Implemented view models for frontend templates, replacing the registry pattern for data sharing between controllers and blocks.
+    -   **View Models**: View models are implemented for frontend templates, replacing the registry pattern for data sharing between controllers and blocks.
 This improves testability and follows Magento best practices.
     -   **Dependency Injection**: Properly configured dependencies in di.xml and consistent use of constructor injection across all classes.

 ## 12. Developer Notes